VectorCell/send-text/README.md

 Requires the following parameters to be passed via the url: number, message, and from.

-Only works with AT&T numbers right now.
+The main script only works with AT&T numbers right now.

+I added a script that works with TracFone, because a friend needed it.